margauxlep/project-clezemath/index.md

 ## Media coverage: are quotes about guns related to the occurence of mass shooting?

+**Between 2015 and 2020**, **48 shootings** were registered.
+As a result, **??? people died and ??? were injured**.
+In the same timeframe, we collected ??? quotes about guns and shootings in general.
+The first thing we wanted to see is if the occurences of these quotes was linked to the events.

 insert interactive bar chart with quotes/fatalities over time insert correlation information